 Prior Learning Assessment

 Many adults have experienced college-level learning outside the traditional classroom.
 Such learning can be as valuable as that gained through traditional undergraduate coursework.
-For example, students who have been in managerial or supervisory positions and have learning through work experiences, non-credit courses, seminars, in-service training programs, military training and more may be eligible for credit for Leadership courses listed below.
+For example, students who have been in managerial or supervisory positions and have learning through work experiences, non-credit courses, seminars, in-service training programs, military training and more may be eligible for credit.
 Developing a portfolio within the guidelines of the Prior Learning Assessment Program completes documentation of this learning.
 More information can be obtained from your admission counselor and the Prior Learning Assessment coordinator.

 Course Schedule and Delivery Options